We develop and produce drugs based on human blood, recombinant drugs, probiotics based on spore-forming bacteria and traditional drugs.

 On June 16, 2015, the official opening of the newest biopharma complex took place in the town of Bila Tserkva.
 The ceremony was attended by the Minister of Health of Ukraine, Head of the Kyiv Regional State Administration, Ambassador of Canada, representatives of international financial institutions, representatives of the Embassy of the USA and other countries.
 The Heads of biopharma handed over to the Minister medicines worth 1 million UAH.

-These drugs are spread throughout the country for the treatment of soldiers who have suffered in the ATO zone.
-On the same day, the first stone was laid in the foundation of the future enterprise for the manufacturing of drugs of human blood plasma.
-If the company can now process 100 tons of plasma per year, the new plant will be able to process up to 400 tons.
-Thus, it will become the largest in Eastern Europe.
+These drugs are distributed throughout the country for the treatment of patients.
+On the same day, the first stone was laid in the development of a new fractionation plant for the production of human plasma-derived products.
+At the old site, the company processed up to 150 tons of plasma per year.
+The annual capacity of the new plant is 500 - 1000 tons.
+The Biopharma fractionator is the largest in Eastern Europe.

 about 20, ,000 ,000 packages of drugs are manufactured at the enterprise annually